Now we’re in the ‘transition period’ after 31st January 2020, what’s the latest advice for driving in the EU?

 Green Cards will be issued by insurers when there is a need for them.
 As a Bollington Insurance client, you can contact us to request one, should it be needed.

 We will update you later in the year with further developments.
-For current advice from Bollington, visit https://www.bollington.com/green-card/
+Get all the current advice on green cards from Bollington.

 Different rules apply for commercial drivers, where there may be more rules to follow.